 This Section 13.6 shall apply for formal contract notices only and shall not limit the parties’ ability to communicate via electronic mail or other methods as agreed to by the parties for routine communications.

 13.7 Governing Law, Forum.
 This MSA and any disputes or claims arising out of or in connection with its subject matter (including non-contractual disputes or claims) are governed by and construed in accordance with English law.
 The parties irrevocably agree that the English courts shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this MSA including disputes relating to non-contractual obligations.

 13.8 Third Party Rights.
-Except as expressly set out in this MSA, any person who is not a party to this MSA or who has not entered into a Service Document directly with SecureWorks for Services shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce against the parties to this MSA any term of this MSA.
-Notwithstanding Section 2(1) of the Contracts (Rights of Third Parties) Act 1999, the parties may in writing vary, rescind or terminate this Agreement (whatever the nature of such variation, rescission or termination) without seeking the consent of any third party on whom this Section 13.7 confers rights.
+Except for Secureworks Parties and Indemnified Parties, any person who is not a party to this MSA shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce against the parties to this MSA any term of this MSA.
+Notwithstanding Section 2(1) of the Contracts (Rights of Third Parties) Act 1999, the parties may in writing vary, rescind or terminate this Agreement (whatever the nature of such variation, rescission or termination) without seeking the consent of any third party on whom this Section 13.8 confers rights.

 13.10 Limitation Period.
 Neither party may institute any action in any form arising out of or in connection with this MSA more than two (2) years after the cause of action has arisen except where Section 8.7 applies.

 13.11.
 Survival.
 All Sections shall survive the expiration or termination of this MSA or any Service Document: except for Sections 3 and 10.